 One of the most common problems new knitters have is that their knitting doesn't stay the same width as they work because they are inadvertently either adding or subtracting stitches as they go.
+This can result in unintentional holes appearing in their knitting pattern, which no one wants.
+Fortunately, there are a few common reasons why this happens and they are easily corrected.

 A common way of accidentally adding stitches to a knitting project is by wrapping the yarn over the needle when you aren't forming a stitch.